zli1122/zhuoran-li.github.io/_pages/about.md

 ---

 Hi, my name is Zhuoran Li.
 I am a Postdoctoral Research Associate at the University of Arizona.
-My research focuses on cybersecurity, hardware security, cryptography, and privacy-preserving machine learning.
+My research focuses on hardware security, privacy-preserving machine learning, and cryptography.

 # Education